Optimal Control-Based Baseline for Guided Exploration in Policy Gradient Methods: Results

-In this section, we investigate the correctness of policy gradient estimation to gain insight on why our approach is able to improve learning efficiency.
-More analysis on the policy advantage and gradient variance can be found in \cite{lyu2020mbbappendix}.
-We take \textbf{ VI-fixed} as a typical variant of our MBB approach.

-To highlight the importance of correct gradient estimation in RL tasks, we purposely design a {``Trap-Goal"} example shown in Fig.~\ref{fig:trap-goal}, which contains a goal (yellow area) and trap (purple area) that give positive but various rewards ($+1000$ for goal, $+100$ for trap) such that the correct policy gradient should drive the policy towards reaching the goal despite possible misleading gradients caused by the trap.
+This task is challenging because, without effective guided exploration, the quadrotor tends to learn a policy that leads it to the trap instead of the goal, due to the positive trap reward and nearby position, which is easily reachable by gravity.

+To compute the OC baseline, we choose a 6D planar model \cite{lyu2020ttr} as the simplified abstraction of the fully planar quadrotor, shown in Eq.~\eqref{eq:planar quadrotor main}.
+The corresponding MPC problem for this task is similar to Eq.~\eqref{eq: mpc for car}, but adding an extra term $-(p_k-\hat{p}^{*})^{\top} \gamma^{k+1} W (p_k-\hat{p}^{*})$ as the penalty of trap-reaching to the cost function, where $\hat{p}^{*}$ is the center position of trap and $W$ is penalty coefficients.

+Fig. ~\ref{fig:quad_nav} depicts the environment and quadrotor's trajectories by executing policies learned with (blue dashed line) and without (red dashed line) our method.
+We use PPO as the base policy gradient method.
+With OC baseline, the robot learns the desired goal-reaching policy otherwise can easily lead to a trap-reaching policy without our baseline.

-Fig.~\ref{fig:trap-goal} depicts trajectories by executing policies learned from MBB and the baseline approach.
-Under same exploration strategy, the baseline approach leads to a trap-reaching policy (red dashed line) while MBB approach learns the desired goal-reaching policy (blue dashed line).
-This result is also reflected in Fig.~\ref{fig:trap-goal rate} where MBB approach has an increasing goal-reaching rate as learning progresses while the baseline approach has an increasing trap-reaching rate.
-Combining the results in Fig.~\ref{fig:trap-goal} and Fig.~\ref{fig:trap-goal rate}, we demonstrate that the way the MBB approach helps is by providing \textit{global guidance} to exploration in model-free RL.
-In this ``Trap-Goal" example, although the ``Trap" provides positive reward which should be a good incentive for RL, the lo-dim solutions perceive that the ``Goal" region provides even better reward, so that the the policy is optimized towards a \textit{globally-optimal} direction.
+The training results of this experiment are demonstrated in Fig.~\ref{fig:quad_nav}, indicating that in the quadrotor trap avoidance task, the final cumulative reward stabilizes at around 900.
+Table.~\ref{tab:quad_compar} shows our method has an increasing goal-reaching rate as learning progresses while the normal RL without our baseline has an increasing trap-reaching rate.
+This result indicates that our method indeed provides guided exploration for the RL process.
+In this “Trap-Goal” example, although the “Trap” provides a positive reward which should be a good incentive for RL, The OC baseline perceives that the “Goal” region provides even better rewards so that the policy is optimized toward a global optimal direction towards the goal.